meeting-rs/meeting.rs/README.md

 ## Project status

 The Meeting.rs application is currently functioning exceptionally well, and its design emphasizes minimalism and efficiency through the use of Rust.
-The application is limited to one-to-one meetings, and there are currently no plans to add additional features.
+The application is limited to one-to-one meetings, and plans are underway to add additional features.

 ## Contribution